IRUVD/IRUVD/README.md

 - **Annotations:** 14.3K bounding boxes, meticulously annotated for various vehicles and pedestrians.
 - **Scope:** The dataset covers diverse scenarios encountered on Indian roads, facilitating robust model training.

+## Accessing the Dataset

+The IRUVD dataset is available for download [here](https://drive.google.com/drive/folders/1WQzpYrYaqbfmeg7d1fSTWIAZRSK2mqwt?usp=drive_link).
+Please make sure to adhere to the terms mentioned in the dataset documentation.

 ## Citation

 If you use this dataset in your research or work, please cite the following paper: